Al Qusais Lake, United Arab Emirates

 Also known as: Tilapia Lake, Zakher Pools, Quad Lake, Sand Dune Lake

-Al Qusais Lake visitor and community guide
+- Al Qusais Lake Map

 A new lake that has been the subject of much mystery over the past few years is Al Qusais Lake.
 This lake, of variable size, doesn’t have an official name, and most naturalists call it Zakher Pools.
 Fishermen refer to the freshwater desert lake as Tilapia Lake, while dune-running quad fans call it Quad Lake or Sand Dune Lake.
 The origin and the fate of the lake are just as elusive as the name.
 Hidden behind a line of dunes along the Truck Road between Al Ain and Abu-Dhabi, most people have discovered it by accident, marveling at this beautiful expanse of water among the desert sands.